Preposition Dino

 What is the difference between above and over?+

-Can above be used for time expressions?+
+Can above be used for numbers and levels?+

 What is a quick memory rule for above?+